venkatesh5489/venkatesh5489/README.md

 🌱 I’m currently learning Machine learning, Gen AI, MLOPS

-📫 How to reach me at my email venkatesh.gtd@gmail.com /

 🚀 An enthusiastic and passionate coder with a knack for all things AI and Generative AI!
 I'm always excited to explore new frontiers in the world of technology and innovation.

 💞️ I’m looking to collaborate on any idea to work on may be we are gonna build a billon dollar company in future